 Project Overview

-The Housing Coordination Plan is a “playbook” of regional and local actions over the next 5-10 years to preserve, improve, and expand the housing stock in the Rockford Region.
+The Housing Coordination Plan serves as a regional “playbook” for the next 5–10 years, outlining strategies to preserve, enhance, and grow the Rockford Region’s housing supply.

 Housing and Community Development Interactive Map